DessimozLab/pyomabrowser/docs/setup.rst

 Development configuration
 -------------------------

+* consider using a :doc:`virtual machine for the whole project <vagrant_setup>`.
+  This would make sure that your code will integrate well with the real browser, as that one will have a similar setup.

 * Prepare a virtual environment for at least python3.4.
 You can do that best with pyenv. details are available :doc:`in the zoo documentation <zoo:setup>`